-BEIRUT (AP) — The Latest on the Syrian civil war (all times local):
+BEIRUT (AP) — The Latest on developments in Syria (all times local):